naijasecforce/blog.github.io/_posts/2020-01-02-a-decade-of-cybersecurity-in-nigeria.md

+---
+layout: post
+title:  "A Decade of Cybersecurity in Nigeria"
+author: Hamzah
+categories: [ Cybersecurity, ]
+tags: [cybersecurity, naijasecforce]
+image: ../assets/images/cybersecurity-talent-shortage.jpg
+description: "A Decade of Cybersecurity in Nigeria"
+featured: true
+hidden: true
+rating: 4.5
+---

 The way we talked about Cybersecurity in this decade was like never before.
 One cannot write about a decade of Cybersecurity in Nigeria without revisiting some of the major events in the years before this decade, which set the ball rolling for this decade.
 Did we improve?

 Let's go through the ride together😊

-In preparation for the Decade (Before 2009)
+# In preparation for the Decade (Before 2009)

 Talking about the years before 2009 in Nigeria, we can revisit some major events that made it more important for the country to buckle up her belt in the area of cyber-security in the decade that is about to come which is **2009-2019**.